Multifunctional landscapes in extensive agroecosystems

 In Argentina and Uruguay, agriculture is an important economic pillar due to its exceptional production levels, which meet the population's needs and generate significant income.
 However, the expansion of agriculture, driven by technological advances, climate change phenomena, and market conditions, has harmed the environment.
 In both countries, agricultural practices are associated with excessive use of farm inputs and the adoption of intensive cropping sequences.

 In this project, we aim to demonstrate that conserving natural or semi-natural environments and landscape diversification are important for restoring and maintaining essential crop ecological services.
 Among other benefits, these aspects promote agricultural yields, reduce dependence on agrochemicals, minimize the presence of pests and weeds, and reduce greenhouse gas emissions.
 We aim to achieve a sustainable transition through designing, implementing, and evaluating multifunctional landscapes.
-To achieve this, we will use methodologies integrating satellite information, statistical tools, and machine learning in analyzing agricultural data, virtual landscape modeling, biodiversity-based solutions implementation and monitoring in the field, and communication strategies to share knowledge and promote adoption.
+To this end, we will use methodologies that integrate satellite information, statistical tools, and machine learning for analyzing agricultural data, virtual landscape modeling, implementing and monitoring biodiversity-based solutions in the field, and communication strategies to share knowledge and promote adoption.

 The technological solution